SpaceGroupUCL/qgisSpaceSyntaxToolkit/README.md

 * depthmapXnet - [http://archtech.gr/varoudis/depthmapX/?dir=depthmapXnet](http://archtech.gr/varoudis/depthmapX/?dir=depthmapXnet)

 ## Support
-If you need help using the toolkit in your space syntax research, you can send an e-mail to the mailing list (spacesyntax-toolkit at jiscmail.ac.uk) for support from the user community.
+If you need help using the toolkit in your space syntax research, you can send an e-mail to the mailing list (spacesyntax-toolkit@jiscmail.ac.uk) for support from the user community.
 If you encounter problems when using the software, please check the [Wiki](https://github.com/SpaceGroupUCL/qgisSpaceSyntaxToolkit/wiki) and the current [issues list](https://github.com/SpaceGroupUCL/qgisSpaceSyntaxToolkit/issues) for solutions.
 If it's a new problem, you can add the issue to the [issues list](https://github.com/SpaceGroupUCL/qgisSpaceSyntaxToolkit/issues).

 ## Where to find...